-- I. Property and equipment.
+- G. Short-term investments.
+Short-term investments comprise time deposits with banks, federal government obligations and other investments maturing in less than one year. - H. Investments in debt and equity securities.
+Investments in debt and equity securities are carried at fair value.
+Investments in debt securities are classified as available-for-sale and the net unrealized gains and losses on such investments, net of applicable deferred taxes, are included as a component of AOCI within stockholders' equity.
+Realized gains and losses on sales of investments are determined using the specific identification method.
+At the time unrealized gains and losses become realized, they are reclassified from AOCI using the specific identification method.
+Credit losses related to investments in debt securities are recognized through an allowance account, which is charged through income but may be reversed in future periods if no longer required.
+Fair value changes relating to investments in equity securities are recognized as part of net realized and unrealized gains and losses in the consolidated statements of income and comprehensive income - I. Property and equipment.
 Depreciation is principally computed using the straight-line method using the following estimated useful lives: buildings 30 to 40 years and furniture and equipment 3 to 5 years.
 Maintenance and repairs are expensed as incurred while improvements are capitalized.
 Gains and losses are recognized at disposal. - J. Title plants.
 Title plants include compilations of a county's official land records, prior title examination files, copies of prior title policies, maps and related materials that are geographically indexed to a specific property.
 The costs of acquiring existing title plants and creating new ones, prior to the time such plants are placed in operation, are capitalized.
 Title plants are not amortized since there is no indication of any loss of value over time but are subject to review for impairment.
 The costs of maintaining and operating title plants are expensed as incurred.
 Gains and losses on sales of copies of title plants or interests in title plants are recognized at the time of sale. - K. Impairment of long-lived assets.
 The Company reviews the carrying values of title plants and other long-lived assets if certain events occur that may indicate impairment.
-An impairment of these long-lived assets is indicated when projected undiscounted cash flows over the estimated lives of the assets are less than carrying values.
-If impairment is indicated, the recorded amounts are written down to fair values. - L. Goodwill.
+An impairment of these long-lived assets is indicated when, at the asset group level, projected undiscounted cash flows over the estimated lives of the assets are less than carrying values.
+If impairment is indicated, the recorded amounts are written down to fair values and charged to current operations. - L. Goodwill.
 Goodwill is not amortized, but is reviewed annually during the third quarter using June 30 balances, or whenever occurrences of events indicate a potential impairment at the reporting unit level.
 The Company evaluates goodwill based on four reporting units with goodwill balances direct operations, agency operations, international operations and ancillary services.